 The weather will go from suffocatingly hot to freezing cold, especially at night.
 Hence, you will need to have a comprehensive packing list.

 Outside of the regular packing items you need for every trip, you should pack:

-4. Rain poncho or rain jacket – The weather can be unpredictable in Colombia.
+- Rain jacket (Him/Her) – The weather can be unpredictable in Colombia.
 Even when you are traveling in the dry season, there is always a possibility of rain.
 Pack a lightweight rain poncho or jacket at all times to stay dry!

-6. Warm Clothing – The Andes region of Colombia is high in elevation.
-If you plan on visiting any of the cities there (such as Bogota), you will inevitably need some warm clothing.
+- Warm Clothing – The Andes region of Colombia is high in elevation.
+If you plan on visiting any of the cities on your trip to Colombia (such as Bogota), you will inevitably need some warm clothing.